OneBitcoinWallet/1BitcoinWallet/README.md

 To get started with 1BitcoinWallet, follow these steps:

-1. Download the app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.example.onebitcoinwallet).
+1. Download the app from the [Google Play Store].

 ## Contributions